Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Implementation and experiments

-We compare \Cref{alg:exactpen} against the augmented-Lagrangian solver Percival \citep{arreckx-lambe-martins-orban-2016,percival-jl} and the IPOPT \citep{wachter-biegler-2006,ipopt-jl} solver on equality-constrained problems from the CUTEst collection \citep{gould-orban-toint-2015,cutest-jl} with fewer constraints than variables, and with at most $300$ variables.
+We compare \Cref{alg:exactpen} against the augmented-Lagrangian solver Percival \citep{arreckx-lambe-martins-orban-2016,percival-jl} and the IPOPT \citep{wächter-biegler-2006,ipopt-jl} solver---which reduces to an SQP method for~\eqref{eq:nlp}---on equality-constrained problems from the CUTEst collection \citep{gould-orban-toint-2015,cutest-jl} with fewer constraints than variables, and with at most $300$ variables.
 This results in a set of $50$ problems.
 Each problem is given a limit of $5$ minutes of CPU time.
 In what follows, we do not provide CPU time comparisons because our implementation is still preliminary, and memory usage is not optimal.

 Percival and IPOPT are second-order methods while \Cref{alg:exactpen} with R2 is a first-order method.
 For the comparison to be fair, in the problems that we expose to Percival and IPOPT, we replace the Hessian of the objective with a multiple of the identity, $\nabla^2 f(x) \approx \sigma_f(x) I$, and replace the constraint Hessians with the zero matrix, $\nabla^2 c_i(x) \approx 0$ for $1 \leq i \leq m$.
 Because R2 updates \(\sigma_{k, j}\) at each iteration, we update \(\sigma_f(x)\) as in the spectral gradient method \citep{birgin-martinez-raydan-2014}, i.e., \(\sigma_f(x_{k, j}) \coloneqq s_{k, j}^T y_{k, j} / s_{k, j}^T s_{k, j}\), where $s_{k, j} \coloneqq x_{k, j} - x_{k, j-1}$ and $y_{k, j} \coloneqq \nabla f(x_{k, j}) - \nabla f(x_{k, j-1})$.